 The Center is also growing.
 In January 2019, Beatrice Raccanello joined the Center as our Director.
 Prior to joining the Center, Beatrice managed Temple Law School’s Study Abroad Programs, including the well-known Temple Law Rome Summer Program.
 She has also launched numerous trainings and conferences for foreign professionals.
 A graduate of Temple University Beasley School of Law and the Fox School of Business, Beatrice brings both vast international experience and skill in facilitating interdisciplinary collaboration.

 Looking forward, I am excited about our plans for 2019-2020.
 In the coming academic year, our students will be able to enroll in new healthcare compliance offerings and an informational privacy law and compliance course.
-We also intend to launch programming for U.S. life sciences compliance professionals and conduct our first international program in Japan.
+We also intend to launch programming for U.S. compliance and ethics professionals and conduct our first international program in Japan.
 Closer to home, the Center will host a roundtable with SEC enforcement officials this coming fall.
 Our goal remains to create significant opportunities for our students, serve as a forum for private-public sector dialogues, and be a leading voice through our research, ultimately positioning Temple at the forefront of this rapidly evolving field.

 Jon Smollen, Practice Professor of Law